Welcome to NLGS Boarding School

 Who looks after the students at boarding?

 The Head of Boarding plays a vital role in making our boarding facilities as comfortable as possible for boarders, by working with a supporting team of highly qualified and trained supervisors and mentors.
-As far as their main pastoral roles are concerned, our supervisors quickly get to know every individual in their care and are the first person to be contacted by parents.
+As far as their main pastoral roles are concerned, our supervisors quickly get to know every individual in their care.
+The parents also know the first person to contact to.

 How can boarding help my child develop?

-The boarding house is where stable and strong friendships are formed which is not just limited throughout school life but continues after leaving the school.
+A boarding house is a place where students form stable and strong friendships.
+We do not just limit throughout school life, however, continues after leaving the school.
 Those leaving gain advice from staff about careers and appropriate courses to enhance their future.

 Statement of purpose

-We welcome boarders from many backgrounds and locations in the UK and around the world.
-Our boarding model is modern and non-hierarchical.
-Every boarder’s voice is heard, and our supervising staff are dedicated to replicating a family atmosphere in which tolerance, empathy, and mutual endeavour are always our core focus.
+First of all, We welcome boarders from many backgrounds and locations in the UK and around the world.
+Secondly, our boarding model is modern and non-hierarchical.
+Moreover, every boarder’s voice is heard, and our supervising staff dedicate themselves to replicating a family atmosphere in which tolerance, empathy, and mutual endeavour are always our core focus.

-Younger pupils’ prep is supervised and supported by House staff.
-Those who are older are helped to develop the independence that will serve them at university.
+Similarly, house staff supervise the Younger pupils’ prep and support them.
+We help to those who are older to develop the independence that will serve them at university.

 The wide boarding community comes together for breakfast, supper, and a variety of evening and weekend activities, society meetings, and creative and academic workshops.
-Our Boarders enjoy the independence of living away from home and within London, boarding community is enriched by the cultural opportunities, activities, sports, and trips such a vibrant multicultural city provides.
+Our Boarders enjoy the independence of living away from home, within London, with proper supervision.
+In conclusion, we enrich the boarding community by the cultural opportunities, activities, sports, and trips such a vibrant multicultural city provides.

 Our Boarding House

-The recently-refurbished boarding house is home to 26 boys who are of mixed year groups, with their number of boarders ranging from year 8 to year 11.
+The recently-refurbished boarding house is home to 26 boys.
+They are of mixed year groups, with their number of boarders ranging from year 8 to year 11.
 Our boarders develop a close attachment to their peers, where they live and study under the care of a supervisor who knows them thoroughly and who maintains a close relationship with their families back home.

 Our Boarders are fortunate to have the opportunity to speak with our Independent Listener, Hakan Gokce, who knows the school well and will be sympathetic to pupils’ concerns.
 He is ready to listen to any personal issues or concerns pupils might have and to talk them through if they would like to speak to someone privately.
 He is happy to meet with pupils at School and visits the School from time to time.

-His contact information is provided to pupils within their Boarding House and he is always readily available.
+We have provided his contact information to pupils within their Boarding House and he is always readily available.

 To go to the Boarding FAQ page, please click here.